Member Handbook

 Children At The Farm

-Denison Farm can be a wonderful place for families to come and take a walk, picnic, or occasionally help out in the fields.
+Denison Farm can be a wonderful place for families to come and take a walk.
 We ask that Parents supervise their children at all times.
 Please be aware that we use electric deer fencing and that equipment must be off limits to all children.
 An adult or parent must accompany children when visiting the fields or if walking to the creek.
+Please contact us before you plan a visit with your children.

 Working Members